SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

-// TODO: Explain typings/express/index.d.ts
-In the serialize method, You might have encountered an typescript error `Property 'id' does not exist on type 'User'`
+In the serialize method, You might have encountered a typescript error:

+> Property 'id' does not exist on type 'User'

-To understand this error, lets look at the type definiton file of passport.js.
+To understand this error, let's look at the type definition file of passport.js.
-In VS Code you can press Ctrl and click on the package name from any of the import statements, or simply navigate to node_modules > @types > passport > index.d.ts
+In VS Code you can press Ctrl and click on the package name from any of the import statements, or simply navigate to

+`node_modules > @types > passport > index.d.ts`

-You will see something like this
+You should see something like this
+Note: This is just a small portion of the code

 ```ts
 declare global {